Alternative cancer treatments: Mind-body connection

 This idea says that cancer progression is related to a person's mental and emotional state.
 Treatments based on this idea are mind–body interventions.
 Proponents say that cancer forms because the person is unhappy or stressed, or that a positive attitude can cure cancer after it has formed.
-A typical claim is that stress, anger, fear, or sadness depresses the immune system, whereas that love, forgiveness, confidence, and happiness cause the immune system to improve, and that this improved immune system will destroy the cancer.
+A typical claim is that stress, anger, fear, or sadness depresses the immune system, whereas love, forgiveness, confidence, and happiness cause the immune system to improve, and that this improved immune system will destroy the cancer.
 This belief that generally boosting the immune system's activity will kill the cancer cells is not supported by any scientific research.
 In fact, many cancers require the support of an active immune system (especially through inflammation) to establish the tumor microenvironment necessary for a tumor to grow.

 Toxin theory of cancer

-In this idea, the body's metabolic processes are overwhelmed by normal, everyday byproducts.
+In this idea, the body's metabolic processes are overwhelmed by normal byproducts.
 These byproducts, called "toxins", are said to build up in the cells and cause cancer and other diseases through a process sometimes called autointoxication or autotoxemia.
 Treatments following this approach are usually aimed at detoxification or body cleansing, such as enemas.